oemof/oemof-solph/doc/using_oemof.rst

 oemof-outputlib
 ===============
 The :ref:`oemof_outputlib_label` library is part of the oemof installation.
-It collects the results of an optimisation in a dictionary holding scalar variables and `pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html#pandas.DataFrame>`_ for time dependend output.
+It collects the results of an optimization in a dictionary holding scalar variables and `pandas DataFrame <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html#pandas.DataFrame>`_ for time dependend output.
 This makes it easy to process or plot the results using the capabilities of the pandas library.

 The following code collects the results in a pandas DataFrame and selects the data for a specific component, in this case 'heat'.